ibm-bluemix-mobile-services/bmd-content-three/tile.md

-# Stack Overflow community
-## Get answers from our Stack Overflow community

-You can post programming & setup-related questions in Stack Overflow and get answers from our extended IBM Bluemix Mobile services community.
+# View Documentation

+Read more about our IBM Bluemix Mobile dashboard and service offerings.